Security and compliance in Microsoft Teams

 Microsoft Teams desktop clients for Windows and Mac support modern authentication.
 Modern authentication brings sign-in based on the Azure Active Directory Authentication Library (ADAL) to Microsoft Office client applications across platforms.

 Microsoft Teams desktop application supports AppLocker.
-For more information about AppLocker prerequisites, please see: Requirements to use AppLocker.
+For more information about AppLocker prerequisites, see requirements to use AppLocker.

-Teams has a wide range of information to help you with compliance areas, including communication compliance for channels, chats, and attachments, retention policies, data loss prevention (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
-We've provided some information on all these topics below, and you can go to the Microsoft Purview compliance portal to manage these settings.
+Teams has support for a wide range of information in Microsoft Purview solutions to help you with compliance areas, including communication compliance for channels, chats, and attachments, retention policies, data loss prevention (DLP), eDiscovery and legal hold for channels, chats and files, audit log search, as well as mobile application management with Microsoft Intune.
+We've provided some information on all these areas in the following sections, and you can use the Microsoft Purview compliance portal to manage these solutions.

 Microsoft Purview Communication Compliance allows you to add users to in-scope policies that can be configured to examine Microsoft Teams communications for offensive language, sensitive information, and information related to internal and regulatory standards.
 Chat communications and associated attachments in both public and private Teams channels, individual chats, and attachments can be scanned to help minimize communication risks in your organization.
 For more information on how you can configure policies to help you detect, capture, and take action for inappropriate Teams communications, see Learn about communication compliance.